Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Deutsch Jozsa algorithm

-Given the problem setting of a balanced function, there is only one pair of partial measurements of the content of register $B$ compatible with conditions \textbf{1} and \textbf{2}.
-With problem setting, say, $\mathbf{b}$ $=0011$, $\hat{B}_{i}$ must be the content of the left half of register $B$ and $\hat{B}_{j}$ that of the right half.
+We apply the advanced knowledge rule -- Section 3.2.
+Given the problem setting of a balanced function, there is only one pair of partial measurements of the content of register $B$ compatible with conditions \textbf{I} and \textbf{II}.
+With, say, $\mathbf{b}$ $=0011$, $\hat{B}_{i}$ must be the content of the left half of register $B$ and $\hat{B}_{j}$ that of the right half.
 The measurement of $\hat{B}_{i}$ yields all zeros, that of $\hat{B}_{j}$ all ones.

 In fact, a partial measurement yielding both zeroes and ones would violate condition (\ref{no}): it would provide enough information to identify the solution -- the fact that $f_{\mathbf{b}}$ is balanced.
 Given that either partial measurement yields all zeroes or all ones, it must concern the content of half register.
-Otherwise either the system of equations (\ref{sha}) would be violated or the problem setting would not be completely determined, as readily checked.\
+Otherwise either equation (\ref{equg}) would be violated or the problem setting would not be completely determined, as readily checked.\

 One can see that, with $\mathbf{b}$ $=0011$, the measurement $\hat{B}_{i}$ performed alone selects the subset $\left\{ 0011,0000\right\} _{B}$, that of $\hat{B}_{j}$ the subset$\ \left\{ 0011,1111\right\} _{B}$.
-Either subset represents a half of the problem setting that Alice knows in advance.\ Equation (\ref{sha}) is satisfied with $\Delta\mathcal{E}_{A}\left( \hat{B}_{i}\right) =\Delta\mathcal{E}_{A}\left( \hat{B}_{j}\right) =\varepsilon_{A}=1$ bit.
+Either subset represents a half of the problem setting that Alice knows in advance.\ Equation (\ref{equg}) is satisfied with $\Delta\mathcal{E} _{A}\left( \hat{B}_{i}\right) =\Delta\mathcal{E}_{A}\left( \hat{B} _{j}\right) =1$ bit.

 The case of the problem setting of a constant function is analogous.
-The only difference is that there are more pairs of partial measurements that satisfy conditions \textbf{1} and \textbf{2}.
+The only difference is that there are more pairs of partial measurements that satisfy conditions \textbf{I} and \textbf{II}.
 Say that the problem setting is $\mathbf{b}$ $=0000$.
-The measurements of the content of the left and right half of register $B$ (each performed alone) select respectively $\left\{ 0000,0011\right\} _{B}$ and $\left\{ 0000,1100\right\} _{B}$, the measurements of the content of even and odd cells (from the left) select respectively $\left\{ 0000,0101\right\} _{B}$ and $\left\{ 0000,1010\right\} _{B}$, etc.
+The measurements of the content of the left and right half of register $B$ (each performed alone) select respectively $\left\{ 0000,0011\right\} _{B}$ and $\left\{ 0000,1100\right\} _{B}$, the measurements of the content of even and odd cells (from the left) select respectively $\left\{ 0000,1010\right\} _{B}$ and $\left\{ 0000,0101\right\} _{B}$, etc.